A simple apricot trifle or apricot dessert made with leftover cake and served with whipped cream.

 - Halve the apricots and cut each half into 2 or 3 slices.

 - Cook: Place the sugar, water, and apricots in a small saucepan and bring to a boil.
-Cook for 3 minutes.
+Cook for 3 minutes.ยฝ cup cup water/ 125 ml

-- Thicken: Whisk the cornstarch with 2-3 teaspoons cold water in a small bowl, you should obtain a thick yet pourable paste.
+- Thicken: Whisk the cornstarch with 2-3 teaspoons of cold water in a small bowl; you should obtain a thick yet pourable paste.
 Slowly whisk the cornstarch into the apricot juice and let bubble once or twice until slightly thickened.
 Let cool.

 Apricot dessert:

-- Toast crumbles: Melt the butter in a large pan, add the cake crumbles to the pan, sprinkle with the sugar and toast, often stirring, for 8-10 minutes, until they are fragrant and not so soft anymore.
-Let cool.
+- Toast crumbles: Melt the butter in a large pan.
+Add the cake crumbles to the pan, sprinkle with the sugar, and toast, often stirring, for 8-10 minutes, until they are fragrant and not so soft anymore.
+Let cool.2 tablespoons butter + 2 tablespoons sugar

 - Layer trifle: Butter a small serving dish or casserole dish.
 Start layering the cake crumbles and the apricot sauce, finishing with a layer of crumbles.The apricot layer should be more or less as thick as the crumble layer.
 In the end, I had 3 crumble layers and two apricot sauce layers.
 If you have more ingredients, use a larger dish or make more layers.

-- Chill the dessert for a few hours.
+- Chill apricot dessert for a few hours.

-- Whip the heavy cream (no sugar necessary) and garnish the dessert with whipped cream and fresh mint or lemon balm just before serving.
+- Whip the heavy cream (no sugar necessary) and garnish the dessert with whipped cream and fresh mint or lemon balm just before serving.1 cup whipping/heavy cream/ 250 ml +fresh mint or lemon balm to garnish

 Notes

-1. You can use the same amount of canned apricots/peaches/cherries and so on.
+- Apricots: You can use the same amount of canned apricots/peaches/cherries, and so on.

-3. Or the juice from the apricot can (mixed with water if not enough), leave out the sugar in this case.
+- Juice: You can use the juice from the apricot can (mixed with water if it is not enough); in this case, leave out the sugar.

 Nutrition